Next Talk: Clean Code is Sexy Again: Making Your Vue Project AI Ready

 }

-Bringing Extract Function to Vue
+Bringing Extract Function to Vue#

-Let’s look at an example based on a gist from Evan You.
+The example below builds on a gist from Evan You.

-Before Refactoring
+Before Refactoring#

 // src/components/FolderManager.vue